IAFOR Journal of Education (Scopus Indexed Journal)

-The Organising Committee of The 3rd Southeast Asian Conference on Education (SEACE) is calling for abstract submissions.
-To present your research at the conference your abstract must first pass double-blind peer review.
+The Conference Programme Committee is calling for abstract submissions.
+To present your research at the conference your abstract must first pass a double-blind peer review.
 Upon payment of registration fees, your attendance at the conference will be confirmed.

-The SEACE Organising Committee welcomes papers from a wide variety of interdisciplinary and theoretical perspectives, and submissions are organised into the streams and substreams listed below:
+The Conference Programme Committee welcomes papers from a wide variety of interdisciplinary and theoretical perspectives, and submissions are organised into the streams and substreams listed below:

 Teaching & Learning